rism-digital/verovio-reference-book/_book/03-interactive-notation/01-css-and-svg.md

 You will notice that both the tree structure is preserved and that the MEI element names are passed as `@class` attribute values in the SVG elements, as well as the `@xml:id` of the MEI element as `@id` in the SVG.

-Thanks to this, and because SVG can be styled with CSS, it is straightforward to modify the appearance of elements and their content.
+Since SVG can be styled with CSS, it is straightforward to modify the appearance of elements and their contents.

 Modifying the appearance can be done with a CSS file, or programmatically.